metaleap/gerbil-lsp/lsp/gerbil/README.md

 (All file and folder _rename_ events result in `on-source-file-changes` calls with corresponding _removed_ / _added_ combinations, because VSCode alone showed that LSP clients cannot be relied upon to furnish sufficiently-robust rename watching and reporting.)

-**All of the above means that _neither_ `lsp` _nor_ `ide` has to implement and maintain a file-watcher!** Such a responsibility, complexity and resource mgmt should be outside of both (imho) and hence "client-side", whether that's LSP-speaking text editors (they do that already) or any other `ide` consumers.
+**All of the above means that _neither_ `lsp/gerbil` _nor_ `ide` has to implement and maintain a file-watcher!** Such a responsibility, complexity and resource mgmt should be outside of both (imho) and hence "client-side", whether that's LSP-speaking text editors (they do that already) or any other `ide` consumers.

 # 2. Language intel